Gekkio/gekkio.fi-hakyll/blog/2016-03-19-game-boy-cartridge-pcb-photos.markdown

 ---

-Last year I took PCB photos of all Game Boy games I own, but I never managed to categorize or publish the scans.
-I'm not going to analyze all of these in detail, so I'm just going to leave the photos and basic information here for those who are interested in such things.
+Last year I took PCB photos of all Game Boy games I own, but I never managed to categorize or publish the photos I'm not going to analyze all of these in detail, so I'm just going to leave the photos and basic information here for those who are interested in such things.